 Now let’s give you some practical information about your next visit to Lyon.

-I have compiled some interesting things to help you plan your stay: accommodation, activities and touristic tours, city passes and more.
+I have compiled some exciting things to help you plan your stay: accommodation, activities and touristic tours, city passes and more.
 Check it out below:

 Where to stay in Lyon?